-Distance measurements in 3D renderings helped nearby communities understand that Regal 2 community had little or no visual impact.
+Aerials, distance measurements and 3D renderings helped nearby communities understand that the Majestic Place (formerly Regal II) community had little or no visual impact.

-In addition to answering nearby community questions, the Regal II 3D renderings benefited Habitat for Humanity by:
+In addition to answering nearby community questions, the Majestic Place 3D renderings benefited Habitat for Humanity by:

 Improving branding and marketing – In the past projects, Habitat communities found it difficult to convey the scope of the homes and communities they have built.
 3D renderings allowed Habitat for Humanity to deliver a higher fidelity of the entire project, thus removing lingering issues from nearby communities.